stevvvn/skelly/README.md

 Since I often find myself needed snake_cased or camelCased or etc versions of a common input term, helpers includes all the utilities in [change-case](https://github.com/blakeembrey/change-case).

 You can add your own helpers, in `.bones/helpers.js`.
 These become available to all your scaffolding types through the `helpers` parameter.
-It's defined as a map:
+Helpersa defined as a map:

 `.bones/helpers.js`
 ```javascript